risan/http-client/README.md

 ### Handle Error Response with 200 Status Code

 You might be using an API that returns 200 status code even if there's an error.
-To handle this kind of case, you may pass the `onSuccess` callback and throws an error if the received response is actualy an error.
+To handle this kind of case, you may pass the `onSuccess` callback and throws an error if the received response is an error.

 ```js
 import HttpClient from '@risan/http-client';